craftercms/docs/source/.new-ia/getting-started/linux/index.rst

    or `OpenJDK <http://openjdk.java.net/>`_).

    Make sure that you have a ``JAVA_HOME`` environment variable that points to the root of the JDK install directory.
-See :ref:`here<verify-java-home-env-var>` for more information on the ``JAVA_HOME`` environment variable
+See :ref:`here <newIa-verify-java-home-env-var>` for more information on the ``JAVA_HOME`` environment variable

 #. **Download and install Git 2.20.1 or later+**